Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

-Since 1980 I had been working on what I called a {\it state summation model} for the Alexander-Conway polynomial.
-This was a combinatorial formula for the Alexander-Conway polynomial, that was a sum over all the ways to smooth the crossings in the knot diagram (unoriented) so that one obtains a single Jordan curve in the plane as a result.
-I call these {\it Jordan-Euler Trails} on the knot diagram (Euler because it was Euler who first considered walks on a graph that use each edge once).
-See Figure~\ref{loops}.
-Each Jordan-Euler trail contributes a term to the polynomial.
-This summation over combinatorics produces the invariant polynomial and is analogous to the sum over the states of a physical system called its {\it partition function} \cite{Baxter, KA89}.
 The idea that the Alexander-Conway polynomial should come from this combinatorics came from understanding the remarkable structure in Alexander's original paper.
 In Figure~\ref{alex} I illustrate Alexander's original algorithm for his polynomial.
 As the reader can glean from the figure, a module is generated by the regions of the diagram and there is a relation among the regions incident to a crossing.
-These relations assmble into a matrix and the determinant of this matrix with two columns deleted (that correspond to two adjacent regions in the diagram) gives the polynomial.
+These relations assemble into a matrix and the determinant of this matrix with two columns deleted (that correspond to two adjacent regions in the diagram) gives the polynomial.
 The Alexander polynomial is determined up to a sign and a power of its variable $t,$ and is invariant under the Reidemeister moves.
 Figure~\ref{states} illustrates my reformulation of Alexander's determinant as a state summation.
 The states consist in choices, by the regions, of crossings in the diagram.
-Such states correspond to the terms in the expansion of the determinant.
+These choices are indicated by the black triangular markers on the knot diagram.
+Each state corresponds to a term in the expansion of the determinant.
+A term in the expansion of the determinant corresponds having each column choose a unique row of the matrix.
 The figure shows how the markers in each state correspond to positions in the (Alexander) matrix whose product gives a term in the determinant.
+To see this look at the square black markers in the figure that indicate positions in the three by three matrix.
+For example, just below the first state on the left there is a three by three matrix with a black mark at the 1D position.
+This corresponds to the state marker at node 1 for region D. The reader will need to examine the figure in the light of these remarks to see more.
 The terms in the determinant expansion correspond to these marker states, and the marker states correspond to the Jordan-Euler trails in Figure~\ref{loops} that we have already mentioned.
 The relationship between marker states and trails is shown in Figure~\ref{trail} where each marker is used to smooth a crossing and the trail appears from this smoothing process.
 The figure shows what is meant by a marker corresponding to a smoothing.
 Other features come into play, not the least of which is that the permutation signs in the determinant expansion can be obtained directly from a parity in the state diagrams.
-In this way, a state summation emerges that has a life of its own and which can be used to support the structure of the Alexander-Conway polynomial and is a conceptual tool for investigating its properties.\\
+In this way, a state summation emerges that has a life of its own and which can be used to support the structure of the Alexander-Conway polynomial and is a conceptual tool for investigating its properties.